Opening remarks

 Evaluation criteria

-A primary criterion for evaluating design science is the demonstrated utility of the design artifact, which also presents a significant challenge.
+A primary criterion for evaluating design science is the demonstrated utility of the design artefact, which also presents a significant challenge.

 Utility refers to an improvement that goes beyond the current level of usefulness.
 This definition also implies three essential criteria that must be fulfilled:

-- The demonstrated utility of the artifact should be innovative and original.
+- The demonstrated utility of the artefact should be innovative and original.

-- The artifact’s should bring about a positive difference when compared to existing solutions.
+- The artefact’s should bring about a positive difference when compared to existing solutions.

-- The artifact’s superiority in utility should be convincingly proven through a thorough evaluation.
+- The artefact’s superiority in utility should be convincingly proven through a thorough evaluation.

 Phases